KieranBest/Final-Year-Project/Documentation.md

 - Note repeats on differnt notes/lines?
 - Can change speed of notes (recompile?)
 - Press key at right time, raise show count
-- Display more than one note at a time
+- Display more than 1 note at a time

 Supervisor’s help to explain potential method of obtaining individual input note value: note value, octave, note letter etc.